davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

 }
 ```

-And here is a much-longer but correct version that correctly identifies surrogates and decodes them to astral characters correctly:
+And here is a much-longer but correct version that correctly identifies surrogates and decodes them to supplementary characters correctly:

 ```
 String str = "Hello";